joelUSD/PFM1-Detection/README.md

 python train.py --img 640 --batch -1 --epochs 200 --data VisDrone.yaml --weights yolov5l.pt --name PTvisDroneLarge
 ```

-The pretrained weights are contained in the ‘.pt’ files that can be downloaded from the following google drive:
+The pretrained weights are contained in the ‘.pt’ files that can be downloaded from the following google drive (these files are too large for GitHub):

 https://drive.google.com/drive/folders/1OibZxxgTHdULaaRAtvp0CKrTmqjwO7s8?usp=sharing